Mandan pulls Fortnite and esports from spring activity offerings

 Esports is not yet sanctioned by the state's High School Activities Association.
 For an activity to become sanctioned, it must exist for at least one year, and at least 12 schools must participate.

-The likelihood of getting esports sanctioned in North Dakota next year plummeted when PlayVS, the digital platform used by high schools to schedule matches and compete against other schools, reneged on a verbal commitment to keep first-person shooters, such as Fortnite, off its platform, Rerick said.
+The likelihood of getting esports sanctioned in North Dakota next year plummeted when PlayVS, the digital platform used by high schools to schedule matches and compete against other schools, reneged on a verbal commitment to keep shooter games, such as Fortnite, off its platform, Rerick said.

 PlayVS spokeswoman Victoria Mattei told the Tribune the company operates separate businesses for its "scholastic product," which partners with schools to offer Rocket League and League of Legends, and its direct-to-consumer "club" product, which will see the addition of Fortnite.